pakal/rsfile/doc/caveats.rst

 ==========================================

+>> DEADLOCKS dangerous, speak about optiosn against that
+>> DDOS too

 Due to the strange semantic of fcntl() calls, native handles can't be released as long as locks exist on the target file.
 So if your process constantly opens and closes the same files while keeping locks on them, you might eventually